 --help to have a list of all

 $ ./install_rally.sh --help Usage: install_rally.sh [options] This script will install rally either in the system (as root) or in a virtual environment.
-Options: -h, --help Print this help text -v, --verbose Verbose mode -s, --system Instead of creating a virtualenv, install as system package. -d, --target DIRECTORY Install Rally virtual environment into DIRECTORY.
+Options: -h, --help Print this help text -v, --verbose Verbose mode -s, --system Install system-wide. -d, --target DIRECTORY Install Rally virtual environment into DIRECTORY.
 (Default: /root/rally if not root). --url Git repository public URL to download Rally from.
 This is useful when you have only installation script and want to install Rally from custom repository.
 (Default: https://git.openstack.org/openstack/rally).
 (Ignored when you are already in git repository). --branch Git branch name, tag (Rally release), commit hash, ref, or other tree-ish to install.
 (Default: master) Ignored when you are already in git repository. -f, --overwrite Deprecated.
 Use -r instead. -r, --recreate Remove target directory if it already exist.
 If neither '-r' nor '-R' is set default behaviour is to ask. -R, --no-recreate Do not remove target directory if it already exist.
 If neither '-r' nor '-R' is set default behaviour is to ask. -y, --yes Do not ask for confirmation: assume a 'yes' reply to every question. -D, --dbtype TYPE Select the database type.
-TYPE can be one of 'sqlite', 'mysql', 'postgres'.
+TYPE can be one of 'sqlite', 'mysql', 'postgresql'.
 Default: sqlite --db-user USER Database user to use.
-Only used when --dbtype is either 'mysql' or 'postgres'. --db-password PASSWORD Password of the database user.
-Only used when --dbtype is either 'mysql' or 'postgres'. --db-host HOST Database host.
-Only used when --dbtype is either 'mysql' or 'postgres' --db-name NAME Name of the database.
-Only used when --dbtype is either 'mysql' or 'postgres' -p, --python EXE The python interpreter to use.
+Only used when --dbtype is either 'mysql' or 'postgresql'. --db-password PASSWORD Password of the database user.
+Only used when --dbtype is either 'mysql' or 'postgresql'. --db-host HOST Database host.
+Only used when --dbtype is either 'mysql' or 'postgresql' --db-name NAME Name of the database.
+Only used when --dbtype is either 'mysql' or 'postgresql' -p, --python EXE The python interpreter to use.
 Default: /usr/bin/python. --develop Install Rally with editable source code try.
 (Default: false) --no-color Disable output coloring.

 Notes: the script will check if all the software required by Rally is already installed in your system.
 If this is not the case, it will exit, suggesting you the command to issue as root in order to install the dependencies.